Check journald-query¶

 --user-unit USER_UNIT

-journalctl: Show messages for the specified user
+Show messages for the specified user session unit

 times.
 Default: None